Reading time: ~8 minutes

-Lesson 4.1: Basic Aggregation Functions in SQL
+Basic Aggregate Functions in SQL

-COUNT() — Counts the number of rows
+COUNT() - counts rows

 COUNT(expression)